DhanyaM2001/ART-GALLERY-MANAGEMENT-SYSTEM/README.md

 ## Run Locally

-- Go to C drive -> xampp -> htdocs -> create project2 folder ->place all the downloaded files and folder.
+- Step-1 : Go to C drive -> xampp -> htdocs -> create project2 folder ->place all the downloaded files and folder.
-- import .sql file in xammp.
+- Step-2 : import .sql file in xammp.
-- Go to browser type:localhost/project2/index.html.
+- Step-3 : Go to browser type:localhost/project2/index.html.
+- Step-4 : Please remember to replace your own razorpay credentials to see all the transcations in your own razorpay account(demo version)
+  >You can add your own keys in config.php file(Get the keys from official razorpay website)
+  >You can add your name in pay.php file

+NOTE:
+Step-4 is OPTIONAL only if you want to implement demo subscription in your project follow this...
+This Payment will basically allows the user to see full details of product...initally all users have free subscription for 15 days(Check db as soon as you register a new user) after free subscription they can see only partial details, To update this they pay(for full details).

+If you want to make any changes in any page just see the url to know the file name

 Hope this helps...any doubts please leave a comment below...!